-The performance regarding each strategic initiative should be tracked by at least one KPI.
-It’s also advisable to set a target you want to achieve as this will allow you to see the progress made towards completing this goal.
+You can track the performance of each strategic initiative with at least one KPI.
+Also, set a target you want to achieve to see the progress made towards completing this goal.
 Linking KPIs to initiatives will help you monitor their performance, indicating potential problems and weak areas.

-At the final stage of implementing your marketing strategy, comes the need to distribute specific activities related to a particular initiative to each employee based on their role within the company or the department.
+The final stage of implementing an effective marketing strategy is to distribute specific activities related to a particular initiative to each team member.

 For example, if we have to break the initiative “Create a Blog Space” into tasks, it should look similar to this: